Site icon BIG

 5. Companion Planting and Scented Borders

 Nature itself can help keep pests away.
-Some plants release odors animals dislike or mask the scent of edible crops.
+Some plants release odors that animals dislike or mask the scent of edible crops.

 Good border choices include: